 The Concentration State converts conductivity values to concentration units.
-This state applies temperature-compensated conductivity measurements to a user-defined function.
-This converts the conductivity measurements to concentration values.
+This state applies temperature-compensated conductivity measurements to a pre-defined or user-defined function that converts the conductivity measurements to concentration values.
 All concentration values have a fixed decimal point location.